Professor of Managing People in Organizations

-B. Sebastian Reiche is professor and head of the Managing People in Organizations Department at IESE.
+B. Sebastian Reiche is Professor of the Department of Managing People in Organizations and Associate Director of Faculty at IESE.
 He earned his Ph.D. from the University of Melbourne, Australia.

-His research has appeared in the Best Paper Proceedings of the Academy of Management and Academy of International Business and is published in scholarly journals such as Journal of International Business Studies, Personnel Psychology, Journal of Management Studies, Human Resource Management, and Journal of World Business, among others.
+His research has appeared in scholarly journals such as Academy of Management Discoveries, Journal of International Business Studies, Organization Science, Personnel Psychology, Journal of Management Studies, Human Relations, Strategic Entrepreneurship Journal, Human Resource Management, and Journal of World Business, among many others.
 He has also guest edited several special issues in academic journals.
-His research and expertise have been featured in international press, including The Financial Times, Forbes, BBC Capital, Handelsblatt (Germany), El País (Spain), Você RH (Brazil), and South China Morning Post (Hong Kong).
+His research and expertise have been featured in international press, including The Economist, The Financial Times, Forbes, BBC Capital, Handelsblatt (Germany), El País (Spain), and Você RH (Brazil).

 Prof. Reiche is Associate Editor of Human Resource Management Journal and co-editor of Advances in Global Leadership.
 He serves as member of the editorial boards of the Journal of Management, Journal of International Business Studies, Journal of World Business, International Journal of Human Resource Management and International Journal of Cross-Cultural Management, and is an editorial advisory board member of the Journal of Global Mobility.
 He is also a past co-chair of the annual Workshop on International Management that is sponsored by the European Institute for Advanced Studies in Management (EIASM).